Rivet: Testing

-Solid rivets for construction

 A hammer is also used to "ring" an installed rivet, as a non-destructive test for tightness and imperfections.
 The inspector taps the head (usually the factory head) of the rivet with the hammer while touching the rivet and base plate lightly with the other hand and judges the quality of the audibly returned sound and the feel of the sound traveling through the metal to the operator's fingers.
 A rivet tightly set in its hole returns a clean and clear ring, while a loose rivet produces a recognizably different sound.

-Testing of blind rivets

 A blind rivet has strength properties that can be measured in terms of shear and tensile strength.
 Occasionally rivets also undergo performance testing for other critical features, such as pushout force, break load and salt spray resistance.
 A standardized destructive test according to the Inch Fastener Standards is widely accepted.

 The shear test involves installing a rivet into two plates at specified hardness and thickness and measuring the force necessary to shear the plates.
 The tensile test is basically the same, except that it measures the pullout strength.
 Per the IFI-135 standard, all blind rivets produced must meet this standard.
 These tests determine the strength of the rivet, and not the strength of the assembly.
 To determine the strength of the assembly a user must consult an engineering guide or the Machinery's Handbook.